select-8/fullstack-ecomm/readme.md

 #### Product
 The main model for all products.
-Note: kind_id and views are not utilised in this project but may be in the future.
+Note: the __kind_id__ and __views__ fields are not utilised in this project but may be in the future.

 - id: PK
 - name, description, price and image are static fileds, simply rendered, they don't change on user interaction with site.
-- category_id: 1-M FK constraint
+- category_id: 1-M FK relationship with the Category table, delete cadcades to Products
 - stock: count of physical instances of this product
 - cart_stock: count of physical instances of this product less whats currently in carts
 - sales: amount of this product which has cleared through checkout